jesielviana/nodejs-project-template/README.md

 # Template for Nodejs Projetcs

-## Use Javascript best pratices, validated for eslint based in Airbnb JavaScript Style Guide
+Implements Javascript best practices validated by eslint based on the Airbnb JavaScript Style Guide

-By @jesielviana
+> By @jesielviana